-Riverside Park is one of the most popular places if a person lives on the upper west side of Manhattan, New York City.
-Its beautiful scenery and its spectacular setting give off a very extraordinary vibe.
-Every part of the park itself provides a very strong and lively atmosphere, drawing in different groups of people.
-Even in the winter time, it shines on with its own blankets of snow, spreading itself among the many shapes and objects all around.
+Riverside Park was one of the most popular places if a person lived on the upper west side of Manhattan, New York City.
+Its beautiful scenery and its spectacular setting gave off a very extraordinary vibe.
+Every part of the park itself provided a very strong and lively atmosphere, drawing in different groups of people.
+Even in the wintertime, it shone on with its own blankets of snow, spreading itself among the many shapes and objects all around.
 Snow and the cold temperature would not discourage others from passing by to admire such a scene.
-The passersby would walk in pairs, in groups even to enjoy the scene.
-Just as they’re strolling by the park, some people could sense the change of atmosphere.
-It’s like there’s an upcoming storm soon.
+The passersby would walk in pairs, in groups even to enjoy the scenery.
+Just as they were strolling by the park, some people could sense the change of atmosphere.
+It was like there was an incoming storm soon.
 They need to hurry and seek shelter somewhere, anywhere.
-As everyone’s rushing out of the park and heading back to the sidewalk, some could spot a girl standing in the central area of the park.
-Some even stops to address her, urging her to move on while others hurry by.
-The girl only smiles politely at those people and reassure them with her words, but not budging even an inch from her spot.
-Unable to change her mind after a few minutes of persuasion, they leave in vain, hoping that she’ll get the message soon.
+As everyone was rushing out of the park and heading back to the sidewalk, some could spot a girl standing in the center area of the park.
+Some even stopped to address her, urging her to move on while others hurry by.
+The girl only smiled politely at those people and reassured them with her words, but not budging even an inch from her spot.
+Unable to change her mind after a few minutes of persuasion, they left in vain, hoping that she would get the message soon.

-The girl is wearing a white coat with matching hat and gloves.
-She appears to be in her mid-twenties.
-She seems to be waiting for someone.
-Although snow is falling heavier by the minute, it doesn’t seem to bother her.
-She glances at her watch once more before looking towards the street area again.
-The crowd is thinning out as people dodge every way in search for shelter.
-Still…the girl remains in the same spot she has stood for the last half an hour or so.
-Although constantly glancing at her watch, but she doesn’t seem to be impatient or shown any sign of it.
-Another ten minutes pass by.
-The park is now deserted.
-The brightly lit sky with snow falling slowly and calmly twenty minutes ago has turned into a dark and threatening atmosphere.
-Still…the girl remains standing…glancing towards that same direction.
-It’s another five minutes before someone shows up.
+The girl was wearing a white coat with a matching hat and gloves.
+She appeared to be in her mid-twenties.
+She seemed to be waiting for someone.
+Although the snow was falling heavier by the minute, it didn’t seem to bother her.
+She glanced at her watch once more before looking toward the street area again.
+The crowd was thinning out as people dodge every way in search of shelter.
+Still…the girl remained in the same spot she had stood for the last half an hour or so.
+Although constantly glancing at her watch, she didn’t seem to be impatient or shown any sign of it.
+Another ten minutes passed by.
+The park was now deserted.
+The brightly lit sky with snow falling slowly and calmly twenty minutes ago had turned into a dark and threatening atmosphere.
+Still…the girl remained standing…glancing toward that same direction.
+It was another five minutes before someone showed up.
 More accurately…someone that could capture the girl’s attention.
-She finally reacts.
-She walks briskly towards him, a smile forming on her face.
-The guy coming her way is in his late-twenties.
-He’s dressed in black – contradicting to his companion’s attire.
-He walks with such grace and confidence that one couldn’t help but stare – if the weather condition wasn’t such as it is now.
-The girl approaches him, grabbing onto his arm and firing away questions as they walk out of the park.
+She finally reacted.
+She walked briskly toward him, a smile forming on her face.
+The guy coming her way was in his late twenties.
+He was dressed in black—contradicting to his companion’s attire.
+He walked with such grace and confidence that one couldn’t help but stare—if the weather condition wasn’t such as it was.
+The girl approached him, grabbing onto his arm and firing away questions as they walked out of the park.

 “Where have you been?”
-She asks.
+She asked.
 “I thought you got lost.”

 “In this place?”
-He asks back in a teasing tone.
+He asked back in a teasing tone.
 “Come on.
 I’ve been here quite a few times already.”

-“Lucky you finally come back or I would’ve called the police.”
+“Lucky you finally came back, or I would’ve called the police.”

 “I should be the one calling someone soon if you keep standing at this place in this condition.”